unicef/publicgoods-toolkit/appendix-examples.md

 state.
 In 2017, it founded the Nordic Digital Infrastructure Institute to help govern and foster the joint development of basic e-service infrastructure across regional partners.
 Estonia, Finland and Iceland are members.
-Estonia moved the governance of X-Road(™), its open source data exchange software that powers much of its government e-services, to this new organization, along with a few other components.
-X-Road(™) is under an MIT license, but the trademark is still held by the Estonian government, giving them the essential tool for protecting trust in the technology.
+Estonia moved the governance of X-Road, its open source data exchange software that powers much of its government e-services, to this new organization, along with a few other components.
+X-Road is under an MIT license, but the trademark is still held by the Estonian government, giving them the essential tool for protecting trust in the technology.

 Estonia planned thoughtfully for how their policies should specifically support their open technology approach.
 For example, Estonia’s Public Information Act prohibits government agencies from creating separate databases to collect and store the same data, and it's actually illegal for new public e-services to design systems that store the same data in different repositories.
-In combination with the creation of X-road(™) data exchange platform, this integrated approach drives remarkable efficiency as well as data security and protection.
+In combination with the creation of X-Road data exchange platform, this integrated approach drives remarkable efficiency as well as data security and protection.

 In June 2021, **Estonia began [enforcing legislation](https://www.riigiteataja.ee/akt/122052021002) that requires state software source code be made available in the e-state code repository, free to the public**, with limited exceptions.

-[TODO: confirm licensing structure]
+(TODO: confirm licensing structure)

 ### Open Source Readiness : United States Web Design System